TinQlo/LogFly/README.md

     message: (any str) log message.
     mode: ('add', 'new') default is 'add', means log will add in same day.
             'new' means logfile will create when program every once.
+    folder_name: (any str) logfly folder name, default is logflys.

 ## Example: